fangsifangsi/vndb-mobile/README.md

 # vndb-mobile
-Mobile app built in React Native for the vndb website.
+Mobile app built in Flutter for the vndb website.